 Alta Lodge is open seven days a week during the summer season from June through mid-October, for weddings, conferences, retreats, private parties, and individual lodging.
 Continental breakfast is included with overnight lodging.

-Mark you calendars for the multi-day 2017 Beaver Mountain Music Festival featuring up and coming bands, kids activities, and vendors, August 18th and 19th, 2017.
+Mark your calendars for the multi-day 2018 Beaver Mountain Music Festival featuring up and coming bands, kids activities, and vendors, August 17th and 18th, 2018.
 Beaver Mountain also offers tent and RV sites, plus lodge and yurt rentals for larger events.

-Summer is almost here, and the warm weather doesn’t mean high altitude excitement stops.
-Escape the heat this summer at Southern Utah’s, Brian Head Resort.
-Entertain your inner adrenaline junkie with their zipline or bungee trampoline.
-If you are up for a physical challenge, spend the day at the climbing wall and then ride your cares away at the alpine tubing attractions.
+Summer is here, but warm weather doesn’t mean high altitude excitement stops.
+Escape the heat at Southern Utah’s, Brian Head Resort.
+Entertain your inner adrenaline junkie with their zip line or bungee trampoline.

-Brian Head is a great access point to some of Utah's famed redrock sites like Cedar Breaks, Bryce Canyon and Zion National Parks.
+Brian Head is also a great access point to some of Utah's famed redrock sites like Cedar Breaks, Bryce Canyon, and Zion National Parks.
 Read more.

 Brighton Resort may not spin its lifts during the summer, but it’s still a worthy destination!
-The hikes are spectacular, including a pair of lake destinations.
+The hikes are spectacular, including two lakes.
 The Brighton Lakes and Silver Lake Trailheads lead to over a dozen destinations, and there is a TON of parking so no need to arrive early.
 For more hikes in Big or Little Cottonwood Canyon, read Salt Lake’s Top Hiking Trails.